tditshwe/Sim-wizard/Angular-sim-wizard/README.md

 ## Overview

-This application is a front-end of the wizard for creating different types of project categories and wizard is stored and displayed on tables on the home page.
+This application is a front-end of the wizard for creating different types of project categories and the wizard is stored and displayed on tables on the home page.
 One of the tables is a pivot format of the wizard data from the database.

 ## Development with `angular-sim-wizard`